trevjonez/composer-gradle-plugin/README.md

 ```
 The above should be all you need to get started and will create a task for each testable variant in the project.

-The tasks that are created will be of the form `testFlavorTypeComposer`
+The tasks that are created will be of the form `testFlavorTypeComposer`.

 If you want to limit the variants that get tasks or provide custom configuration you can do so via the `composer` DSL block:
 ```groovy